invenia/blog/_posts/JuliaLangFeatures.md

 ---
 By Lyndon White (Research Software Engineer)

-This blog post is based on a talk originally given a Cambridge PyData Meetup, and also at London Julia Users Meetup.
+This blog post is based on a talk originally given at a Cambridge PyData Meetup, and also at a London Julia Users Meetup.

 ## Introduction: